olensmar/serverless4j/maven-plugin/README.md

 ```
 (the plugin currently supports aws and openwhisk providers)

-Until there is a non-SNAPSHOT version of the plugin you'll also need to add the sonatype snapshot repository
+Until there is a published non-SNAPSHOT version of the plugin available in maven central you'll
+need to either clone this repo and build it with `mvn clean install`, or add the sonatype snapshot repository
-to your list of repositories, either in mavens settings.xml or in your project pom.xml
+to your list of repositories, either in mavens settings.xml or in your project pom.xml;

 ```
 <pluginRepositories>